anvilproject/anvil-docker/anvil-rstudio-base/README.md

 # AnVIL RStudio Docker Image

 [Rstudio](https://rstudio.com/products/rstudio/) is an integrated development environment to support the R statistical programming language.
 The AnVIL RStudio Docker is a version-tagged image of RStudio, providing consistent RStudio software, packages, and dependencies with every use.
 This document describes the [RStudio](https://rstudio.com/products/rstudio/) Docker Image and how to use it in the cloud-based platform [Terra](app.terra.bio).
 Unlike the currently existing [Terra base images](https://github.com/DataBiosphere/terra-docker#terra-base-images), RStudio is not hosted in a Jupyter Notebook; any work performed in Terra RStudio will not be saved to a workspace google bucket.
-At the end of this document, you will find Instructions and suggestions for saving RStudio data and code.
+This document provides instructions and resources for saving RStudio data and code.

 ## Table of Contents
 - [Accessing the AnVIL RStudio Image](#accessing-the-anvil-rstudio-image)